DuPage County Paternity Lawyers

 Attorneys Advocating for Fathers Rights in Lisle and Chicago, IL

 Parentage can be quite the complicated issue today.
 Aside from more traditional parentage issues, children can have two legal parents of the same sex from near the time they are born.
 Further, a woman who gives birth to a child may not be the child's biological mother due to advances in surrogacy technology.
-What has always been true - and still is - is that every child has two biological parents.
+What has always been true—and still is—is that every child has two biological parents.
 It takes a biological father and a biological mother to create a child.
 Another issue that may arise in parentage is that while it is usually very clear who a child's biological mother is, identifying a child's biological father can be harder.
 If you suspect that a child is yours, but you are not listed on the birth certificate or married to the mother, you may need to take action to establish yourself as the child's legal father.

 Strategies for Establishing Paternity

 There are a few ways to go about establishing yourself as your child's legal father.
 Which path would probably be best for you depends on a few things, such as whether the biological mother is agreeable to having you declared the father or other parent.
-If you and the mother are on good terms or if she has an interest in having her child's legal parent identified, the process is likely to be fairly simple.
+If you and the mother are on good terms, or if she has an interest in having her child's other legal parent identified, the process is likely to be fairly simple.

 If the mother agrees that you are the other legal parent and is willing to make it official, establishing paternity is as simple as signing a document in almost all cases.
-There is a legal form called a Voluntary Acknowledgement of Paternity.
-If you and the mother both sign the form, you can be listed on your child's birth certificate.
+If you and the mother both sign a legal form called a Voluntary Acknowledgement of Paternity, you can be listed on your child's birth certificate.

 If the mother resists having you declared a parent, your case might be a little more difficult.
 You will likely have to go to court to prove that you are the other parent.
 It is important to be represented by an attorney if you must involve the courts.